 What you might not know if you’re new to the rich and varied world of indoor plants, is that some plants are more suited to a bedroom environment than others.

 In particular, you may want to choose plants which improve air quality by diffusing toxins and releasing oxygen (NASA has conducted fascinating research on this!).
-Other plants may provide allergy relief or help to soothe with their scent, as well as improving the overall aesthetics of your bedroom.
+Other plants may provide allergy relief or help to soothe with their scent.

-If you’re a first-time plant parent who is taking steps to pursue a more minimalist way of life, then I’ve tried to include plants which are easy to care for (read: hard to kill!), forgiving with watering, and can be maintained in moderate or indirect light conditions (unless otherwise stated).
+If you’re a first-time plant parent who is taking steps to pursue a more minimalist way of life, then I’ve tried to include plants which are easy to care for (read: hard to kill!), forgiving with watering, and can be maintained in moderate or indirect light conditions.

-As a side note, you should also check the individual suitability of these plants for your bedroom when pets or children will be around, as some of these may be toxic and therefore unsuitable if they aren’t placed out of reach.
+As a side note, you should also check the individual suitability of these plants for your bedroom with pets or children, as some of these may be toxic and therefore unsuitable if they aren’t placed out of reach.